 2018 was the year of data breaches.
 Companies such as Facebook, Google, Uber, and Marriott were all splashed across front pages and in every major news cycle due to unethical data practices or unauthorized access by third parties.
-These breaches have caused not only individuals but also governments to take notice and create buzz around how exactly companies use consumer data and what rights are afforded to them.
+These breaches have caused not only individuals but also governments to take notice and create buzz around how exactly companies use consumer data and what rights are afforded to them and that’s why compliance CCPA compliance came into existence.

 California’s new data privacy law, which will take effect January 1, 2020, along with Vermont’s data broker laws which became effective May 22, 2018, is just the beginning of the privacy wave sweeping the U.S. In a nutshell, the California Consumer Privacy Act (CCPA) will entitle people to know the types of personal information that businesses collect about them, and give them the right to disallow the sale of their personal data to other parties.